 Dr. Yang combines acupuncture with Chinese herbal formulas to improve syndromes of cardiovascular disease such as arrhythmia including atrial fibrillation, sick sinus syndrome, chronic heart failure, pseudo-hypertension, arteriosclerosis, atherosclerosis, Raynaud’s disease and thromboangiitis obliterans.

-He also treats hormonal imbalances, relieving symptoms and problems related to PMS, abnormal menstruation, endometriosis, menopause and hypothyroidism.
+Dr. Yang also treats hormonal imbalances, relieving symptoms and problems related to PMS, abnormal menstruation, endometriosis, menopause and hypothyroidism.
 Combining acupuncture and herbal formulas, he has been able to help with male sexual dysfunction.

 He has great success treating acne, developing specialized acupuncture protocols and herbal formulas specific to each patient’s type of acne.
 Most patients will see a positive response within the first week of treatment.